Polish People's Republic: Government and politics

 The government and politics of the Polish People's Republic were dominated by the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR).
-Despite the presence of two minor parties, the United People's Party and the Democratic Party, the country was generally reckoned by western nations as a de facto one-party state because these two parties were supposedly completely subservient to the Communists and had to accept the PZPR's "leading role" as a condition of their existence.
+Despite the presence of two minor parties, the United People's Party and the Democratic Party, the country was a one-party state because these two parties were completely subservient to the Communists and had to accept the PZPR's "leading role" as a condition of their existence.
 It was politically influenced by the Soviet Union to the extent of being its satellite country, along with East Germany, Czechoslovakia and other Eastern Bloc members.

 From 1952, the highest law was the Constitution of the Polish People's Republic, and the Polish Council of State replaced the presidency of Poland.
 Elections were held on the single lists of the Front of National Unity.
 Despite these changes, Poland was one of the most liberal communist nations and was the only communist country in the world which did not have any communist symbols (red star, stars, ears of wheat, or hammer and sickle) on its flag and coat of arms.
 The White Eagle founded by Polish monarchs in the Middle Ages remained as Poland's national emblem; the only feature removed by the communists from the pre-war design was the crown, which was seen as imperialistic and monarchist.

 The Polish People's Republic maintained a large standing army and hosted Soviet troops in its territory, as Poland was a Warsaw Pact signatory.
 The UB and succeeding SB were the chief intelligence agencies that acted as secret police.
-The official police organization, which was also responsible for peacekeeping and suppression of protests, was renamed Citizens' Militia (MO).
-The Militia's elite ZOMO squads committed various serious crimes to maintain the communists in power, including the harsh treatment of protesters, arrest of opposition leaders and in some cases, murder.
-According to Rudolph J. Rummel, at least 22,000 people killed by the regime during its rule.
+The official police organization, which was also responsible for peacekeeping and suppression of protests, was renamed Milicja Obywatelska.
+The Milicja's elite ZOMO squads committed various serious crimes to maintain the communists in power, including the harsh treatment of protesters, arrest of opposition leaders and in some cases, murder.
+According to Rudolph J. Rummel, at least 22,000 people were killed by the regime during its rule.
 As a result, Poland had a high imprisonment rate but one of the lowest crime rates in the world.